FIRMMsoftware/firmm_docs/docs/FAQ.md

 ## What is the FIRMM FD filter?

 New changes in MRI acquisition procedures bring new opportunities and challenges to BOLD imaging.
 One of the most drastic changes in acquisition procedures in recent years is the introduction of multiband imaging.
 However, an unintended consequence of the improved temporal and spatial resolution that accompanies multiband imaging is artifacts in motion estimates from post-acquisition frame alignment procedures, caused primarily by chest motion during respiration.
 Chest motion, secondary to respiration, changes the magnetic field (B0) and 'tricks' any frame-to-frame alignment procedure used in real-time motion monitoring into correcting a 'head movement' even though no actual head movement existed.
 In the newest version of FIRMM, an optional band-stop (or notch) filter to remove such respiration-related artifacts from motion estimates is available, thus giving a more accurate real-time representation of motion.
 For more detail, see our upcoming publication.

+## Why did FIRMM stop receiving DICOMs after the scanner upgrade to VE11C?

+FIRMM uses a SAMBA network mount to communicate between the SIEMENS scanner computer and the FIRMM computer.
+If you had previously used a SAMBA configuration file (located at `/etc/samba/smb.conf`) that had the line `guest ok = yes`, then with VE11C that will not work anymore.
+The solution is to replace the `guest ok = yes` line with `valid users = username` where `username` should be the FIRMM username.
+You will then need to have an administrator run the command `sudo smbpasswd -a username` where `username` is that same FIRMM user and then enter the FIRMM user's password when prompted for it.
+Lastly, update your DICOM streaming shortcut on the scanner with this FIRMM username and password and you should be ready to DICOM stream once again.